sweatylobster/grow/README.md

 # Ambient measurements

 These are determined for *locales*; (temp, humidity, CO2).
-For a volume of air: VPD is the relation between its current moisture, and its maximum capacity for moisture: Their difference is VPD.
-See the papers folder for a webpage resource by OSU defining this.
+VPD for a volume of air: the relation between its current moisture, and its maximum capacity for moisture: their difference is VPD.
+[Look it up.](https://en.wikipedia.org/wiki/Vapour-pressure_deficit).

 # ...Human labor, after all
 Well, transferring plants from their seedling pots to their vegetative pots, (but certain grow setups don't require this anyway).
 Phenotype examination (if ML is undeployed/inadequate -- i.e., "a bitch" -- or the exhaustive-quantity-of-cameras is c-o-s-t-l-y).